ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 2. **Server Logic**: The server should respect opt-out settings and category exclusions when distributing ads.

-3. **Legal Texts**: Prepare GDPR and other privacy regulation-compliant texts for data use and consent forms.

-4. **ActivityPub Flags**: Use ActivityPub activities or flags in user profiles to indicate their opt-out or consent status.
+3. **ActivityPub Flags**: Use ActivityPub activities or flags in user profiles to indicate their opt-out or consent status.

-By implementing these features, the system ensures users have complete control over their data and ad experience while staying compliant with privacy laws.
+By implementing these features, the system ensures users have complete control over their data and ad experience.

 ### Monetization